-When you visit Dr. Michael M Awad, DO at Women's Health Group in Chicago, physical therapy may not come to mind.
+When you visit us at Women's Health Group in Chicago, physical therapy may not come to mind.
 Physical therapy works on broken bones and new knees; it isn't something you need for a gynecological exam.
-But Dr. Awad understands particular conditions that affect women, including pelvic floor disorders and abdominal separation, require specialists to help with treatment.
+But our experience providers understand particular conditions that affect women, including pelvic floor disorders and abdominal separation, require specialists to help with treatment.
 If you're interested in learning how physical therapy can help your special medical needs, call the office or book an appointment online.

 Physical therapy aims at reducing pain and improving function to improve your health.
 Treatment might include physically manipulating your body to improve form or teaching you exercises to strengthen muscles and enhance support and movement.